halmasieh/Spotify_Analysis/README.md

 The reported results for both classifiers and accuracy scores show that the Random Forest Classifier is the most compatible with both datasets
 ![roc_curve](https://github.com/halmasieh/Spotify_Analysis/blob/Fiel_Branch/Resources/README_links/results_artists.png)

+Notebooks used for the models can be found [here.](https://drive.google.com/drive/folders/17HUn1sSz_eTYTjKz1lcZEC0mF0mMt7H9?usp=sharing)

 ### Analysis